 At Emerson School, we believe that school doesn’t have to be boring; that teaching to tests will never excite, challenge, nurture, and engage the whole child the way school should.
 Here, classrooms are places of joy, exploration, and respect for one another.
-It’s where passionate educators are empowered to teach, and gifted and talented students discover that seeking knowledge is as important as the knowing the answers.
+It’s where passionate educators are empowered to teach, and gifted and talented students discover that understanding how and why is as important as the knowing the right facts.

 There is no better place for bright and for academically talented students to learn than Emerson School.

 Great teachers are not exclusive to Emerson School, but the caliber of educators at Emerson is truly remarkable.
 Here, teachers are liberated from a rigid, test-driven curriculum, and have the freedom to connect with and inspire their students through their passions and skills.

 It’s no surprise that the average teacher has been at Emerson for more than a decade—many for more than 30 years.